 A number of players will have been late back to first-team training after games in August.
 Keeping an eye on the teamsheets for friendlies this week should help steer your opening selections.

 Assess the main players from the promoted sides.
 These teams always tend to offer kindly-priced options that help free up cash to spend elsewhere.
 Look for regular starters on set-piece or penalty duties and pinpoint defenders who perform well for clearances, blocks and interceptions, which helps their bonus point potential.

 3. Who will be this season's bolters?

 Analyse the player list.
-As Bournemouth duo Ryan Fraser and Callum Wilson proved last season, there are typically one or two players who emerge from the budget bracket to cement a role in our starting XIs.
+There are typically one or two players who emerge from the budget bracket to cement a role in our starting XIs.
 Pinpointing any players who are wrongly classified and playing in a more advanced role can also give us the edge – a 3-5-2 could allow certain full-backs to be pushed up into midfield, for example.

 4. Which big club players to go for?

 Utilise your three-player allocation for the top clubs wisely.
 N’Golo Kante is a popular pick due to his budget-friendly price tag but generally offers little attacking threat from the centre of midfield.
 Focusing on the goal-getters or raiding defenders should reap greater rewards.

 5. Forget the new signings

 Don’t go overboard on new arrivals.
 It’s easy to succumb to the allure of a big-name signing, but there’s a definite risk in overloading your squad with players unproven in the Premier League.
 Give them time to acclimatise and then reconsider if they show signs of settling.